 f.
-Integration with Nature/Sustainability.
+Integration with Nature/Sustainability/Resiliency.

-i.
+- i.
 Plantings and Trees.
-All plantings and trees should be species native to New England.
+All plantings and trees should be species native to eastern North America with a goal of contributing ecological diversity to provide species diversity, adaptability, and habitat.
 Plants listed on the Massachusetts List of Invasive Plans, as amended, are prohibited.
-Plants located near

-- streets, driveways, or parking lots should be salt-tolerant. - ii.
+Plants located near streets, driveways, or parking lots should be salt-tolerant.
+Trees shall be located on the site to provide passive cooling to buildings and shade to pedestrian and vehicular circulation, with a goal of mitigating heat island effects and growing the town wide tree canopy. - ii.
 Street Trees.
-Rows of street trees shall be provided on both sides of all streets and driveways along areas of development at intervals no greater than forty feet (40 ft.) or as required in the Town of Manchester's Subdivision Rules and Regulations, as amended.
+Rows of street trees shall be provided on both sides of all streets and driveways along areas of development at intervals no greater than twenty-five feet (25) or as required in the Town of Manchester's Subdivision Rules and Regulations, as amended.
 When street trees are planted in tree wells or planting strips narrower than 10', structural soil shall be used under adjacent sidewalks or paving to provide room for root growth. - iii.
 Permeable paving.
 The use of permeable paving systems is strongly encouraged for low-traffic loading (less than 100 vehicles per day) and low-turning areas, including parking spaces; residential street parking; cart, bicycle, and pedestrian paths; driveways; and emergency-vehicle-access lanes. - iv.
 Stormwater bioretention areas.
-Bioretention areas may be used to retain, infiltrate, and treat stormwater.
+Bioretention areas are encouraged to be used to retain, infiltrate, and treat stormwater.
 If used, such areas shall be distributed throughout the site. - v.
 Rain Gardens.
-Rain gardens may be used to allow the infiltration of stormwater during large rain events.
+Rain gardens may be used to allow the infiltration of stormwater during rain events.